ljurca/lift-simulation/README.md

 # Person Class

+A person is a person.
+But a passenger is distinctly someone who is riding/rode the elevator.
 A person is a node.
 The private data members are

 id: id number that can be viewed in verbose mode